fusinbones/grail-meter/RULES.md

    - Log all operations and their results
    - Include data counts and sizes

+## Critical Development Rules
+1. NEVER change working components or models that are already in production
+   - If a component or model is working in production, do not modify it unless explicitly requested
+   - Maintain consistency with existing implementation patterns
+   - Do not switch or suggest switching models/frameworks that are already working

+2. Maintain State Awareness
+   - Keep track of which models and components we're using
+   - Don't suggest changes to core functionality that's already working
+   - If unsure about something, check the existing code first before suggesting changes

+3. Version Control Best Practices
+   - Don't make unnecessary commits or changes
+   - Always verify the current implementation before suggesting modifications
+   - Keep track of deployment methods and environments

 ## Deployment Rules
 1. Always check deployment status after pushing changes
 2. Verify functionality in production environment